Code-Institute-Submissions/maura-yogis-mat-project/README.md

 2. Background
 * The backgorund is a photograph of a park, that resembles one of the spaces yoga can take place at, the nature represents the calmness the exercise can bring to people's lives.
-*
+* The background was also chosen because of its autumn colours, which resemble the colour theme of the project.
 3. Main picture
-*.
-Photograph of a yogi, doing the 'lord of the dance' pose, its inviting and creates curiosity for new visitors on the site.
+* Photograph of a yogi, doing the 'lord of the dance' pose, its inviting and creates curiosity for new visitors on the site.
-*
+It also acts as a reflection of what users can expect in the near future.
+* This the colours in the photo compliment the colour theme of the project
 4. Videos
 * The videos chosen show yoga poses, by an experienced yogi, to inspire enthusiats and newcomers.
-*
+* These videos can act as a tool for practice at home, as well as just for entertainment.
 5. Colors
 * The colors of the website; white, green, and white go back to the logo, to keep it simple but still vibrant.
-*
+* These colors represent nature, peace, happiness, hope and renewal,
 6. Fonts
 * **Sora** was chosen for being very clear to read but still playfull.
 * **Piedra** was chosen because of how playfull and fun it looks, which is what many yogis strive for.
 * **Montserrat** was used because just as Sora its playfull and curvy enough to resemble yoga moves.
-7.
-*
-*

 ## Credits

 ### Code